BOUTIQUE

 Fisher and Paykel raised the bar with heated humidification.

-You may recognize this popular model that was used in Europe and North America, and was the go-to CPAP for patients with chronic congestion and allergies or folks living in dry northern climates.
+You may recognize the popular model below that was used in Europe and North America, and was the go-to CPAP for patients with chronic congestion and allergies or folks living in dry northern climates.

 Now all top 3 CPAP makers have a completely integrated humidifier, meaning it is a standard part of the machine and takes up barely any space at all.